phronmophobic/clj-tree-sitter/README.md

 # clj-tree-sitter
-WIP clojure bindings for tree-sitter
+WIP clojure bindings for tree-sitter.

+Update: This project has been abandoned.
+Just use https://github.com/bonede/tree-sitter-ng via java interop.

 ## License